 The Dickens Project holds an annual conference for graduate students each winter or spring.
 The 2013 conference was hosted by Louisiana State University.
-In 2014, the conference will be held at UCLA, February 15-17.
+In 2014, the conference was held at UCLA, February 15-17.
+In 2015, the University of Tennessee, Knoxville and the University of Kentucky will share hosting duties.
 Additionally, the Project regularly organizes summer seminars and institutes for teachers.
 In 2011 we hosted a Summer Seminar for School Teachers, funded by NEH, titled "Great Adaptations: Teaching Dickens Through Literary and Cinematic Adaptations."
-This seminar will be offered again in summer 2014, as well as a Summer Seminar for College and University Teachers called "Performing Dickens: Oliver Twist and Great Expectations on Page, Stage, and Screen."
+This seminar was offered again in summer 2014, as well as a Summer Seminar for College and University Teachers called "Performing Dickens: Oliver Twist and Great Expectations on Page, Stage, and Screen."